Some Might Say: Background

-Album artwork
+Single artwork

 The sleeve artwork was created by Brian Cannon of Microdot.
-It shot on the disused platform of Cromford railway station in Derbyshire, England.
-The concept was based on the lyrics, "... standin' at the station, in need of education in the rain"; education being required to learn the station is disused.
+It was shot on 23 January 1995, on the disused platform of Cromford railway station in Derbyshire, England, with much of the imagery being inspired by lyrics taken from the single.
+The overall concept was based on the lyrics, "... standin' at the station, in need of education in the rain"; education being required to learn the station was, at the time, disused.

-It features Cannon's father with a 'sink wheelbarrow' full of fish, from the lyrics, "The sink is full of fishes".
-His mother with mop.
-Carla Knox, barmaid of his local pub (whose inclusion, Cannon has since admitted, was because he "fancied" her).
-The silverware on the Knox's head is a play on the lyric, "She's got dirty dishes on her brain."
-Liam Gallagher can be seen on the bridge whilst Noel can be viewed with a watering can.
+It features Cannon's father with a wheelbarrow - which he created by welding a wheel and handles onto a sink - full of fish, from the lyrics, "The sink is full of fishes".
+Cannon's mother is also present, holding a mop, as well as Carla Knox, barmaid of Cannon's local pub.
+The silverware on Knox's head is a play on the lyric, "She's got dirty dishes on her brain."
+Liam Gallagher can be seen on the bridge whilst Noel can be viewed with a watering can on the platform.
 Matthew Sankey, Cannon's aide, plays a homeless man, a reference to the lyrics "... the man who cannot shine" and "... the man who lives in hell".

-Cannon rates the art as one of his greatest works.
+Cannon considers the art to be his favourite of all the Oasis sleeves he designed.

+Critical reception

+David Stubbs from Melody Maker named the song Single of the Week, writing, "'Some Might Say' is Oasis' best yet.
+Initially, like some, I thought Oasis were merely Mancunian chancers keeping The Stone Roses' seat warm but now I'm utterly hooked on those hooks.
+This just climbs and climbs and then the way that note just hangs there in the final crescendo and trails off, onward and upward, all the way to heaven...aahhh!!"
+Both Leesa Daniels and Jordan Paramor from Smash Hits gave it a top score of five out of five.
+Daniels named it "a complete knicker elastic-snapping rock tune", and said, "This is tremendous.
+It's one of those tunes where you'll hit the dancefloor, rip all your clothes off and get taken away for being a public nuisance."
+In 2024, Paste and Rolling Stone ranked "Some Might Say" number four and number ten, respectively, on their lists of the greatest Oasis songs.

+In later appraisals, the track has been highlighted as a key Oasis single: Paste ranked it fourth in the band’s catalogue in 2024, while Rolling Stone placed it tenth on its 2024 list of the 40 best Oasis songs.

 Promotional video

-The planned promo video for the song was cancelled due to Liam not turning up for the shoot.
-Instead, a makeshift video was created using footage from the "Cigarettes & Alcohol", US "Supersonic" and UK "Whatever" videos.
-Noel Gallagher gave the Gibson Les Paul guitar he plays in the music video to Gerry Mckay, Gallagher's doppelgänger in the official Oasis tribute band, No Way Sis.
+A planned promo video shoot was reportedly abandoned when Liam Gallagher failed to attend; a compilation using pre-existing clips (including "Cigarettes & Alcohol" and "Supersonic") was circulated instead.